-The affirmative vote of a majority of the shares of the Company's common stock represented in person or by proxy at the Annual Meeting and entitled to vote is required for ratification of the appointment of KPMG LLP as the Company's independent accountants for the fiscal year ending July 1, 2005.
+The affirmative vote of a majority of the shares of the Company's common stock represented in person or by proxy at the Annual Meeting and entitled to vote (which shares must also constitute at least the required quorum) is required for ratification of the appointment of KPMG LLP as the Company's independent accountants for the fiscal year ending June 30, 2006.

-THE BOARD OF DIRECTORS RECOMMENDS THAT SHAREHOLDERS VOTE "FOR" PROPOSAL 3 TO RATIFY THE APPOINTMENT OF KPMG LLP AS THE INDEPENDENT ACCOUNTANTS OF THE COMPANY FOR THE FISCAL YEAR ENDING JULY 1, 2005.
+THE BOARD OF DIRECTORS RECOMMENDS THAT SHAREHOLDERS VOTE "FOR" PROPOSAL 4 TO RATIFY THE APPOINTMENT OF KPMG LLP AS THE INDEPENDENT ACCOUNTANTS OF THE COMPANY FOR THE FISCAL YEAR ENDING JUNE 30, 2006.

-SHAREHOLDER PROPOSALS FOR 2005
+SHAREHOLDER PROPOSALS FOR 2006

 Proposals for Inclusion in Proxy Statement.
-For your proposal or director nomination to be considered for inclusion in the proxy statement and form of proxy for the Company's 2005 Annual Meeting of Shareholders, your written proposal must be received by the Secretary of the Company at the Company's principal executive offices no later than June 15, 2005.
-If the date of the 2005 Annual Meeting is changed by more than 30 days from the date of this year's Annual Meeting, then the deadline is a reasonable time before the Company begins to print and mail its proxy materials for the 2005 Annual Meeting, provided that you also meet the additional deadline for shareholder proposals required by the Company's Bylaws and summarized below.
+For your proposal or director nomination to be considered for inclusion in the proxy statement and form of proxy for the Company's 2006 Annual Meeting of Shareholders, your written proposal must be received by the Secretary of the Company at the Company's principal executive offices no later than June 14, 2006.
+If the date of the 2006 Annual Meeting is changed by more than 30 days from the date of this year's Annual Meeting, then the deadline is a reasonable time before the Company begins to print and mail its proxy materials for the 2006 Annual Meeting, provided that you also meet the additional deadline for shareholder proposals required by the Company's Bylaws and summarized below.
 You should also be aware that your proposal or director nomination must comply with Securities and Exchange Commission regulations regarding inclusion of shareholder proposals in company-sponsored proxy materials.

 Proposals to be Addressed at Meeting.
-In addition, in order for your proposal or director nomination to be considered at the Company's 2005 Annual Meeting (including from the floor if you did not comply with the deadline above for inclusion of your proposal or director nomination in the Company's proxy materials), the Company's Bylaws require that, among other things, shareholders give written notice of any proposal or nomination of a director to the Secretary of the Company at the Company's principal executive offices not less than 60 days nor more than 120 days prior to the scheduled date of the 2005 Annual Meeting of Shareholders, regardless of any postponements, deferrals or adjournments of the 2005 Annual Meeting to a later date.
-The Company's 2005 Annual Meeting of Shareholders is currently scheduled for November 17, 2005.
-Shareholder proposals or nominations for director that do not meet the notice requirements set forth above will not be acted upon at the 2005 Annual Meeting.
+In addition, in order for your proposal or director nomination to be considered at the Company's 2006 Annual Meeting (including from the floor if you did not comply with the deadline above for inclusion of your proposal or director nomination in the Company's proxy materials), the Company's Bylaws require that, among other things, shareholders give written notice of any proposal or nomination of a director to the Secretary of the Company at the Company's principal executive offices no earlier than the close of business on July 20, 2006 and no later than the close of business on August 21, 2006, regardless of any postponements, deferrals or adjournments of the 2006 Annual Meeting to a later date.
+Notwithstanding the foregoing, in the event that the date of the 2006 Annual Meeting is more than 30 days before or more than 70 days after the first anniversary of the 2005 Annual Meeting, written notice by a shareholder must be given no earlier than the close of business 120 days prior to the date of the 2006 Annual Meeting and no later than 90 days prior to the date of the 2006 Annual Meeting or the close of business on the tenth day following the day on which public announcement of the 2006 Annual Meeting is made.
+The Company's 2006 Annual Meeting of Shareholders is currently scheduled to be held on November 9, 2006.
+Shareholder proposals or nominations for director that do not meet the notice requirements set forth above and further described in Section 2.11 of the Company's Bylaws will not be acted upon at the 2006 Annual Meeting.